 - Minor in Aerospace Science (p.
-107)
+106)

 - Minor in Applied Mechanics (p.
+106)

+- Minor in Electromechanical Design and Manufacturing (p.
 107)

-- Minor in Electromechanical Design and Manufacturing (p.
-108)
+- Minor in Manufacturing Engineering (p.
+107)

 - Minor in Materials Science (p.
 108)

 Bachelor of Science in Aerospace Engineering

 Aerospace engineering explores both the design and manufacture of aircraft, as well as the design and flight of vehicles beyond the earth's atmosphere.
 Knowledge of aerodynamics, structures and materials, propulsion systems, and flight mechanics and controls are important to this field.